-Final Portfolio Project Presentation: (20% of overall course grade): For your final course project, you will find four (4) items that illustrate pseudoscience concepts and present your final portfolio via Flipgrid on Canvas.
+Applied Pseudoscience Project Presentation: (20% of overall course grade): For your final course project, you will prepare a video recorded presentation that illustrates your ability to effectively critique pseudoscientific items.
 Detailed instructions are provided in our online classroom.
 This will be due in Module 15.

-Turnitin.com: Turnitin.com is a plagiarism detection service available to the faculty at UF.
-The website searches your paper for instances of plagiarism (from previously turned in papers, internet resources and publications).
-Examples of plagiarism include cutting and pasting Students who plagiarize may receive a "zero" (E) for the entire course.
+Turnitin.com: Turnitin.com is a plagiarism detection service (and use of AI detection service) available to the faculty at UF.
+The website searches your paper for instances of plagiarism (from previously turned in papers, internet resources and publications) as well as the use of AI chatbots.
+Examples of plagiarism include cutting and pasting Students who plagiarize or otherwise engage in academic misconduct via use of AI chatbots may receive a "zero" (E) for the entire course.
 Please make sure you read the sections on plagiarism in your Student Handbook and the APA manual.
 It is your responsibility to understand what plagiarism is and any misunderstandings on your part may not be used as excuses.
 I submit all of your work through Turnitin.com